-It was decades ago, in 1992, that 2G (second generation) wireless technology was released, and since then, wireless technology has developed in leaps and bounds.
+Decades ago in 1992, 2G (second generation) wireless technology was released.
+Since then, wireless technology has developed in leaps and bounds.
 After many years of development and much anticipation, 5G technology was released to the world in April 2019, amidst many claims of its revolutionary potential.

-As 5G continues to roll out throughout the world, delivering super speeds, groundbreaking capacity, and the lowest latency yet, it continues to enable the creation of entirely new applications while transforming existing industries in ways never seen before.
-One of these industries is the world of sports, and the introduction of 5G has seen changes in sports that will only continue to evolve and improve.
+As 5G continues to roll out throughout the world, delivering super speeds, groundbreaking cellular capacity and the lowest latency yet, it continues to enable the creation of entirely new applications while transforming existing industries.
+One of these industries is the world of sports.
+The introduction of 5G has seen changes in sports that will only continue to evolve and improve.

 How 5G Will Influence Sports Broadcasting